 The harder part is remembering later.
 That is why Aelano treats saving, reviewing, and re-hearing language as part of the core workflow rather than as extra tools.

-You can save a word or phrase directly into the word book.
+You can save a word or phrase directly into My Words & Sentences.
 The value is not just "collecting vocabulary."
 It is building a personal set of useful expressions that came from real content you actually engaged with.

-If you still like paper-based review, you can also export the word book as PDF for printing or dictation.
+If you still like paper-based review, you can also export saved words as a PDF for printing or dictation.

 You need review, not just exposure.